riceissa/breathing/index.md

 $$7.4 \approx 6.1 + \log_{10}\left(\frac{15}{0.0307 \cdot 25}\right)$$

 Now let's say both individuals do a breath hold to raise their PCO~2~ by 5\ mmHg.
 In the case of the healthy person, their pH goes down to 7.34, but in the chronic overbreather's case, it goes down to 7.31.

+for advanced buteyko practitioners however, my current guess is that their PCO~2~ levels are normal (40--45\ mmHg). so now, how do we explain how they can hold their breaths for so long? i think some other factors are at play here including:

+- less sensitive chemoreceptors
+- hemoglobin count or efficiency
+- myoglobin count or efficiency
+- reduced or more efficient cellular metabolish (slower rate of generation of CO2)
+- higher lung capacity

+some of the above may also be happening in going from chronic overbreather to normal breather, but it's not obviously necessary to explain the differences in CO~2~ tolerance between overbreather and normal.

 ## Summary